SecureWorks (NASDAQ:SCWX) Releases FY 2022 Earnings Guidance

 SecureWorks (NASDAQ:SCWX) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $-0.130-$-0.060 for the period, compared to the Thomson Reuters consensus estimate of $-0.090.
 The company issued revenue guidance of $535 million-$540 million, compared to the consensus revenue estimate of $545.20 million.SecureWorks also updated its Q3 2022 guidance to $-0.080-$-0.050 EPS.

-A number of brokerages have issued reports on SCWX.
-Royal Bank of Canada upped their price objective on SecureWorks from $15.00 to $20.00 and gave the company a sector perform rating in a research note on Friday.
-Zacks Investment Research downgraded SecureWorks from a strong-buy rating to a hold rating in a research note on Thursday, August 5th.
-Finally, Barclays increased their price target on SecureWorks from $16.00 to $19.00 and gave the stock an underweight rating in a research note on Friday.
-Three investment analysts have rated the stock with a sell rating and four have given a hold rating to the company’s stock.
-Based on data from MarketBeat.com, the company has an average rating of Hold and an average target price of $17.67.
+A number of research firms have recently weighed in on SCWX.
+Royal Bank of Canada boosted their target price on SecureWorks from $15.00 to $20.00 and gave the company a sector perform rating in a research note on Friday, September 3rd.
+Barclays boosted their price target on SecureWorks from $16.00 to $19.00 and gave the company an underweight rating in a report on Friday, September 3rd.
+Finally, Zacks Investment Research downgraded SecureWorks from a buy rating to a sell rating in a report on Friday.
+Four equities research analysts have rated the stock with a sell rating and two have issued a hold rating to the company.
+According to data from MarketBeat.com, SecureWorks has an average rating of Sell and an average target price of $17.67.

-An institutional investor recently raised its position in SecureWorks stock.
-Morgan Stanley boosted its stake in SecureWorks Corp.
-(NASDAQ:SCWX) by 209.7% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 38,301 shares of the technology company’s stock after purchasing an additional 25,934 shares during the quarter.
-Morgan Stanley’s holdings in SecureWorks were worth $709,000 as of its most recent filing with the Securities & Exchange Commission.
-10.20% of the stock is currently owned by institutional investors.
+A hedge fund recently raised its stake in SecureWorks stock.
+Morgan Stanley boosted its position in SecureWorks Corp.
+(NASDAQ:SCWX) by 209.7% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 38,301 shares of the technology company’s stock after purchasing an additional 25,934 shares during the period.
+Morgan Stanley’s holdings in SecureWorks were worth $709,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+10.20% of the stock is currently owned by institutional investors and hedge funds.

 SecureWorks Company Profile